The terms “film making” and "film maker" are widely misused today. It is in part ignorance of

 To be a truly memorable cinematographer, there are a few skill sets you will want to master:

-to have, but you also must have a passion for the craft of cinematography.
+are great assets to have, but you also must have a passion for the craft of

 At its core, cinematography is an art form.
 It is a craft that must be mastered.
 After all, it can often make or break a movie or television program.
 There are numerous examples of where a great movie could have been a mediocre movie had the cinematographer not been up to snuff.
 If you do end up going to film school, don't expect to start at the top as a DP.
 You will be expected to earn your way up the ladder through your hard work, passion, persistence, people skills and lastly, your talent.